tinglesoftware/dotnet-extensions/src/Tingle.AspNetCore.ApplicationInsights/README.md

 ```

 We've injected the `IHttpContextAccessor` in the DI container so that we can access the `HttpContext` object that contains the HTTP request details.

+The request headers will be seen as custom properties of an application insights telemetry record.

 ## Add manual dependency tracking in application insights